 Looking for ways to use leftover turkey?
 Try this Easy Turkey Pot Pie.

 - 2 eggs, room temperature and beaten

-- 1 bread loaf, toasted, cooled, and broken into pieces
+- 1 bread loaf, stale, toasted, cooled, and cut into cubes

 - salt and pepper, to taste

 - Grease a baking sheet and set aside.